Updated: 7 March 2018

 As the gateway to Wingham, the Cedar Party Creek Bridge forms part of a regional road that connects communities, and provides an important freight route supporting local industry.
-Thanks to everyone who provided valuable feedback on proposed designs for its future replacement.
-You can read about 'next steps' below.

 28 June, 2017: Ron Hartley, Director of Engineering & Infrastructure Services talks to NBN News after the preferred option was adopted by Council.